danielabar/meblog/src/markdown/sustainable-feature-testing-in-rails-with-cucumber.md

 end
 ```

 Notice that the last two step definitions both need to find the current user's review.
-Optionally to avoid this duplication, the Capybara gem provides a [World](https://github.com/cucumber/cucumber-ruby/blob/2cf3a61802cc36cbca6bf3eed666b3a4a90f77a3/lib/cucumber/glue/dsl.rb#L58) method.
-This can be used to register a module and it becomes available in the global namespace.
+To avoid this duplication, the Capybara gem provides a [World](https://github.com/cucumber/cucumber-ruby/blob/2cf3a61802cc36cbca6bf3eed666b3a4a90f77a3/lib/cucumber/glue/dsl.rb#L58) method.
+This can be used to register a module, which then becomes available in the global namespace.
 We used this earlier when configuring FactoryBot and Warden helper methods.

 To add our own helper method: